-- Schools are judged by the percentage of children reaching the expected standard and also the progress they make. - Progress is judged using the assessed levels of the children when they were in Reception and in Key Stage 1 (end of Year 2) and comparing them to their end of Key Stage 2 level. - Secondary schools will use the SATs as an indicator of your child's ability however, they will also do their own baseline assessments
+- Schools are judged by the percentage of children reaching the expected standard. - Progress is normally judged by coming their end of Key Stage 1 level with end of Key Stage 2 level. - Secondary schools will use the SATs as an indicator of your child's ability however, they will also do their own baseline assessments